WebQit/docs/play-ui/docs/getting-started/overview/README.md

 });
 ```

-*Note that functions that are chainable as instance methods are not chainable when used statically as these always return the `this` context passed in.*
+*Note that functions that are normally chainable as instance methods are not chainable when used statically.
+But these functions will return whatever was the `this` context passed in using `<Function>.call()`.*

-Now, build bigger things, like web components, with Play UI kicking under the hood.
-Selectively import just the functions you need into your projects.

-## Meet Async UI
+### Meet Async UI

 Surgically updating the UI is generally a costly operation for browsers.
 It happens when we write to the DOM and read from it in quick succession in a rendering cycle - causing document reflows, or better put, forced synchronous layout.
 (But a common word is *layout thrashing*.)
 This is covered in detail in [this article on Web Fundamentals](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing).

 Play UI meets this challenge with a simple timing strategy that keeps UI manipulation in sync with the browser's rendering cycle.
 To do this, DOM operations are internally held in read/write queues, then executed in read/write batches within each rendering cycle, eliminating the forced synchronous layout problem.
-This is what happens under the hood with all of the Play UI functions that have the *Async* suffix; e.g [`htmlAsync()`](../api/dom/htmlAsync).
+This is what happens under the hood with all of the Play UI functions that have the *Async* suffix; e.g [`htmlAsync()`](../../api/dom/htmlAsync).
 The asynchronous nature of these functions bring them under the term *Async UI*.

 The order of execution of the code below demonstrates the asynchronous nature of these functions.